danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 The default value of this id will be `Guid.Empty`: `00000000000000000000000000000000`, and all existing data at time of feature enablement will be backfilled with the default value.
 When this feature is enabled by the user, **partition id will be required as input for STOW, WADO, QIDO, and delete.** It will not be required for extended query tag operations.

-It seems best to indicate the data partition as an optional URI segment, after the optional version segment.
+It seems best to indicate the data partition as a required URI segment, after the optional version segment.
 Here's why:

 | Option | Pros ✔ | Cons ❌ |
 | ------ | ------ | ------   |